 In case of an allegation of an irregularity or in the case of statistical analyses that prompt a need for an investigation by the Mississippi Department of Education and the investigation provides substantial evidence that an irregularity has occurred, the State Superintendent will have the authority to invalidate suspect test scores.
 The district superintendent will be notified of the invalidated suspect scores and of the need to prepare students with the suspect scores to participate in the next test administration.
-The district superintendent will be notified of seeing apprised of the findings.
+The district superintendent will be notified that the Office of Accreditation is being apprised of the findings.